 If possible, we recommend beginning your marketing campaign 1-2 weeks before the auction opens for bidding, in order to amass excitement and as many registrations as possible.

 Be sure to share the auction details (dates, times, link) with as wide an audience as possible, including mailing lists, social media accounts, contacts, and your website.
+For more information about leveraging your network, read our article on The Network Effect.

 Download our free Comms Pack Template here.